 In July 1863, Confederate raiders rode into Versailles, IN, capturing the local militia and stealing the county treasury.
 The next day, General John Morgan (CSA), learned that his men had also made off with the jewels of the local lodge.
 They were returned the following day.
 Morgan was from Daviess Lodge #22, Lexington, KY.

 Wheelock Commandery No. 5 in Texas had all 55 of its members killed serving in the Confederate Army.
 The Commandery ceased to exist.

-Missouri’s first Confederate Capitol was the Masonic Building in Neosho, MS. From here the legislature passed the Act of Secession.
+Missouri’s first Confederate Capitol was the Masonic Building in Neosho, MO.
+From here the legislature passed the Act of Secession.

 USA General Thomas Benton, also Grand Master of Iowa, ordered Federal troops to protect Albert Pike’s home and prevent the library from being burned, when his troops took Little Rock, AR.

 July 2, 1751, Ferdinand VI of Spain issued an edict against Freemasonry.
 Father Jose Torrubia secured a special dispensation from the Pope, joined a lodge, secured the names of its members, and proceeded to have them arrested.
 Hundreds were arrested, persecuted, and imprisoned.

 Mussolini ordered all Masonic references removed, including the emblems on the base of Garibaldi’s monument in Rome.

 After the restoration of the republic, fascist emblems were removed and the Masonic emblems restored.

 In Fascist Spain under Franco, it was a crime to be a freemason.
 Masons convicted had to serve prison terms equal in years to the number of Masonic degrees possessed.
 Master Mason – 3 years.

 Chicago, IL has three American Legion Posts whose memberships are entirely Masonic.